Lads-oxygen/lads-oxygen.github.io/blog/LLM_Evaluation.md

 In practice, we make use of:

-- unit test cases - individual tests that examine how well a language model handles specific tasks e.g. assessing whether an LLM can generate a correct answer to a specific factual question.
+- unit test cases - individual tests that examine how well a language model handles specific tasks e.g. assessing whether an LLM can generate a corresct answer to a specific factual question.
 - evaluation metrics - quantitative measures of an LLM's performance across a range of tasks e.g. verbosity.

 @@figure